M’Bia sent off as Wuhan FC bow to Tianjin Tigers | Goal.com

 Following Ye Chongqiu’s challenge on Zhao Yingjie inside the box, Wang pointed to the spot after VAR replays.

-Illoki converted the ensuing kick despite the goalkeeper guessing the right direction.
+Illoki converted the ensuing penalty kick despite the goalkeeper guessing the right direction.

 With their latest result, they sit at the base of the Super League table with just two points.
 Whereas, the Tigers climbed to the sixth spot after amassing four points from the same number of outings.